idec-teams/2025_LZU-MEDICINE-CHINA/docs/human-practices/collaboration.md

 professional knowledge and discipline practice credit incentive was achieved.
-We deepen cooperation with school management departments, upgrade from \"special grants\" to \"systematic empowerment\", obtain grants for iGEM competitions, international academic docking and brand promotion support for scientific innovation, and lay a solid foundation for project development.
-At the same time, we actively expanded inter-school cooperation, carried out thematic exchanges with iGEM teams from more than 10 universities such as Tianjin University and Jilin University, participated in the CCIC Conference, the Peking University Symposium on \"Living Drug Engineering\", and others.
+We deepen cooperation with school management departments, upgrade from \"special grants\" to \"systematic empowerment\", obtain grants for iDEC competitions, international academic docking and brand promotion support for scientific innovation, and lay a solid foundation for project development.
+At the same time, we actively expanded inter-school cooperation, carried out thematic exchanges with iDEC teams from more than 10 universities such as Tianjin University and Jilin University, participated in the CCIC Conference, the Peking University Symposium on \"Living Drug Engineering\", and others.